Kaan2474/ppg_blood_pressure_measurement/README.md

 Possible reasons for the high error rate of the prototype:
 - **Insufficient data**: Only data record 041 was used to train the ANN model
-- **Inappropriate database**: MIMIC data was recorded at the fingertip from intensive care unit patients in static positions, whereas Polar Verity Sense data was collected from the upper arm while walking
+- **Inappropriate database**: MIMIC data was recorded at the fingertip from intensive care unit patients in static positions, whereas Polar Verity Sense data was collected from the upper arm while walking under normal conditions

 ## Installation & Usage